-Quality Strategy Version #6 Objective Process / Outcome Objective Results (Met / Made Progress / Did Not Meet) Quality Strategy Version #7 Revisions Based on Analysis Findings/Recommendations Objective 1.1 - Ensure that by the end of State Fiscal Year 2022 annual preventive care measure rates are equal to or higher than the 75 th percentile of National Medicaid managed care health plan rates.
-Outcome Made progress Continue to monitor.
-Objective 1.2 - Ensure that by the end of State Fiscal Year 2022 annual treatment measure rates are equal to or higher than the 75 th percentile of National Medicaid managed care health plan rates.
-Outcome Made progress Continue to monitor.
-Objective 2.1 - Ensure that the MCO provider networks meet the 90% standard of time or distance for each New Hampshire County.
-Process Met No findings/recommendations.
-Added DO to objective.
-Objective 2.2 - Ensure MCO access performance measures do not indicate an access issue Process Met No findings/recommendations.
-Added DO to objective.
-Objective 2.3 - Ensure that annual member experience of care survey rates are equal to or higher than the national average for Medicaid Outcome Met Specific key performance indicators have been selected for the experience of care objective.
-Added DO to objective.
+Quality Strategy Version #6 Objective Process / Outcome Objective Results (Met / Progress Made / Did Not Meet) Quality Strategy Version #8 Revisions Based on Analysis Findings/Recommendations Objective 1.1 - Ensure that by the end of State Fiscal Year 2025, annual preventive care measure rates are equal to or higher than 75th percentile of National Medicaid managed care health plan rates.
+Outcome Progress Made Revision to metrics to align with withhold and incentive program and new 5-year contract priority areas.
+Objective 1.1: Ensure that calendar year 2026 selected NH identified priority primary care and preventive care measure rates show improvement.
+Objective 1.2 - Ensure that by the end of State Fiscal Year 2025 NH identified priority annual treatment measure rates are equal to or higher than the 75th percentile of National Medicaid managed care health plan rates.
+Outcome Progress Made Revision to metrics to align with withhold and incentive program and new 5-year contract priority areas.
+Objective 1.2: Ensure that calendar year 2026 selected NH identified priority behavioral health measure rates show improvement.
+Objective 2.1 - Ensure that the MCO and DO provider networks meet the 90% standard of time or distance for each New Hampshire County.
+Process Met Continue to monitor.